Last updated: June 26, 2026

 What is the difference between an MTT and an SNG?

 An MTT usually starts at a scheduled time and can involve many tables.
 An SNG starts when enough players register.
+Both formats still require buy-in, fee, blind, payout and eligibility checks.

 Are tournament chips the same as cash-game chips?

 No. Tournament chips are used inside the event and do not directly represent cash at the table.
+Prize value depends on the event's payout rules.

 Do poker tournaments guarantee results if I play well?